Prashant8Khatiwada/Node-Starter/README.md

 #### Creating a Server

-- The `http.createServer()` method initializes a server that listens to incoming requests
+- The `http.createServer()` method initializes a server that listens to incoming requests and never finishes by default

 #### Routing